Updated: November 18, 2019

 - Work on a hobby or craft

 Emotional eating is often a short-term solution to feeling stressed, overworked or overwhelmed.
 Putting healthy eating strategies in place, like following a balanced meal plan or practicing mindfulness techniques are effective ways to help you stay on track.
 And if weight loss is your goal, we’re here to help!
 Jenny Craig’s easy-to-follow, delicious meal plans are designed to fit your lifestyle, without the added stress of grocery shopping, prep work or cooking.
-Paired with a dedicated weight loss consultant, you’ll have powerful support throughout your weight loss journey.
+Paired with a dedicated weight loss coach, you’ll have powerful support throughout your weight loss journey.

 Elisa is a content marketing manager for Jenny Craig with over ten years of experience working in the health and fitness industry.
 She loves sharing her passion for living a balanced and healthy lifestyle.
 A San Diego native and an endurance sports enthusiast, you can usually find her swimming, biking along the coast highway or running by the beach in her free time.
 Elisa holds a Bachelor of Arts degree from California State University, Chico.